/Link/Skip to Main Content/skip(8,4) : error : Stack empty.

 Information to keep you safe and active.

 Falls are a major cause of injury, especially for senior citizens or those with mobility issues.
-Henry Ford Health System is committed to keeping our patients safe, not only in our facilities, but also in their daily lives.
+Henry Ford Health is committed to keeping our patients safe, not only in our facilities, but also in their daily lives.

 Am I at risk for a fall?